 In the "Document Solutions Unit," Kyocera provides a standard one-year manufacturer's warranty on its products.
 For sales directly to end users, Kyocera offers extended warranty plans that may be purchased and that are renewable in one-year incremental periods at the end of the warranty term.
-Service revenues are recognized over the term of the related service maintenance contracts.

-In the case of revenue relating to hybrid transactions in which Kyocera provides multiple goods or services, for example, selling products and warranties, Kyocera identifies performance obligations in the contract and if it is necessary to allocate the consideration under the contract to separate performance obligations, Kyocera usually allocates the transaction price based on the estimated standalone sale price through the approach of adding a margin to the expected cost.
+These extended warranty plans are recognized as separate warranty obligations and the parts of the transaction prices are allocated to the performance obligation.
+Service revenues are subsequently recognized over the terms of the extended warranty plans.
+Under the contract relating to hybrid transactions in which Kyocera provides multiple goods or services, such as selling products and providing maintenance services, Kyocera identifies performance obligations in the contract.
+In case it is necessary to allocate the consideration of the contract to separate performance obligations, Kyocera allocates the transaction price based on the stand-alone selling price.
+Such stand-alone selling prices are determined based on the sales price of the similar products or service, and all information that is reasonably available.